Apple TV (streaming service): Growth and impact

-The service received several nominations for the 2021 Golden Globe Awards in both the television and film categories and was regarded as having "established an impressive track record for turning out consistently good — and sometimes great — programming for subscribers, despite offering a much, much smaller overall offering."
+The service received several nominations for the 2021 Golden Globe Awards in both the television and film categories and was regarded as having "established an impressive track record for turning out consistently good—and sometimes great—programming for subscribers, despite offering a much, much smaller overall offering."
 Apple's series Ted Lasso won four Primetime Emmy Awards in 2021, including Outstanding Comedy Series, Outstanding Lead Actor in a Comedy Series (Jason Sudeikis), Outstanding Supporting Actor in a Comedy Series (Brett Goldstein) and Outstanding Supporting Actress in a Comedy Series (Hannah Waddingham).

-The service is the first streaming service to win the Academy Award for Best Picture with CODA at the 94th Academy Awards.

-As of March 2022, Apple TV+ is estimated to have 25 million paid subscribers and an additional 50 million viewers who access the service via promotions.
+Apple TV+ is the first streaming service to win the Academy Award for Best Picture, with CODA at the 94th Academy Awards.
+As of March 2022, it is estimated to have 25 million paid subscribers and an additional 50 million viewers who access the service via promotions.